Pursuing Purpose After Retirement

 Think about how you want to spend your time

 Retiring from a full-time job frees up at least 40 hours a week—and that can feel like a luxury at first.
 However, an expanse of time without any goals or structure can leave some people feeling lost, bored, or restless.
 Certain types of people need a schedule with set times, like one with exercise classes, group meetings, and movie dates.
 Others may do best with an open schedule, preferring to play each day by ear.
 So it may help to think about how, during your career, you felt on your best day off.
+Some may still want to work.
+If you experience discrimination due to age, call an HKM attorney.
 Maybe you laughed with family and friends, attended a lecture, exercised, connected with an important cause, or worked on an ongoing project.
 By looking back at what stands out as the most gratifying, you can build your schedule around that.
 And keep in mind, this is your retirement—you can try out different things and change it anytime.

 Take stock of unexplored opportunities